prisma-labs/konn/README.md

 ## Introduction

-Kont is a library for building contextual data for Jest tests (Kont is only lightly coupled to Jest and could support more things in the future).
+Konn is a library for building contextual data for Jest tests (Konn is only lightly coupled to Jest and could support more things in the future).
 On the one hand it makes it easy to modularize test resources into reusable abstractions, but it turns out to often just be a better way in general to deal with Jest lifecycle hooks.

 In this brief introduction we're going to show you how to go from this: